 Theft cases in Georgia generally involve some of the following alleged crimes:

 Theft charges can be complex and require a careful examination of all the facts involved.
 The Savannah theft attorneys at Jarrett Maillet J.D., P.C. can help you build your defense.
-Whether you are facing a petty or grand theft you need a tough and experienced attorney to help you navigate the allegations.
+Whether you are facing a petty or grand theft you need a tough and experienced criminal defense attorney to help you navigate the allegations.
 Contact our office today at 912-713-3426 for a free consultation.
 We work exclusively in criminal defense, and we provide highly personalized attention, experienced counsel and a proven reputation.
 Put our proven record to work for you.

 We handle cases throughout coastal and southern Georgia.
 We work exclusively in the defense of clients charged with state and federal crimes.
 Call us today.